The Story of Sakichi Toyoda

 Sakichi Toyoda, the founder of Toyota Industries Corporation, possessed a strong ambition to contribute to society from his days as a youth.
 He had devoted his 63-year-long life to invention.

 Toyota Industries encourages open procurement and seeks co-existence and co-prosperity with our business partners (suppliers) based on mutual trust.
-We also facilitate environmentally preferable purchasing, CSR-oriented procurement practices, human resources development and disaster prevention activities for a possible major earthquake and other disasters and more efficient purchasing.
+We also facilitate environmentally preferable purchasing, human resources development, fair trade, disaster prevention activities for a possible major earthquake and other disasters and more efficient purchasing.

 We work hard to realize co-existence and co-prosperity with our business partners based on mutual trust.
 Every year, we hold procurement policy meetings and top manager seminars for major business partners to facilitate mutual understanding and cooperation.
-In addition, we provide such programs as quality management and technical skills training, guidance directed toward kaizen at their production sites and safety and health education throughout the year.
+In addition, we provide such programs as quality control and technical skills training, guidance directed toward Kaizenen at their production sites and safety and health education throughout the year.

 We proactively provide education to enhance procurement knowledge both internally and externally.
-In fiscal 2017, we provided training on risk management, including education on Japan’s Subcontracting Law, response to labor issues that are closely related to their daily operations and appropriate sale of waste.
-These seminars were attended by participants from affiliated companies.
-We also held seminars for those who have missed previous ones, and all applicable individuals have completed this training.
-Along with sharing a model to develop procurement professionals across all procurement departments of Toyota Industries with the aim of improving the knowledge of procurement personnel, we have started providing basic education on procurement as well as financial education.
-We also work with Hoeikai, an organization consisting of our business partners.
-We also work with Hoeikai to provide support to strengthen the management platforms of member companies through Toyota Production System (TPS) activities in manufacturing and QC circle activities
+In fiscal 2020, we again provided training on risk management, including education on Japan’s Subcontracting Law, response to labor issues that are closely related to their daily operations and appropriate sale of waste.
+These seminars were attended by participants from affiliated companies and Hoeikai, an organization consisting of our business partners.
+We also work with Hoeikai to provide support to strengthen the management platforms of member companies through Toyota Production System (TPS) activities in manufacturing and QC circle activities.